radrich/richarmstrong.net/_posts/2023-06-14-doodlepantz.md

 {% include img.html img="img/doodlepantz/banner.jpg" %}

 Doodle Pantz is a *collaborative* and *experimental* NFT collection.
 The NFTs in most collections cannot be changed—their image, description, title, and attributes are immutable.
 Fixed.
 Set-in-stone.
 But with Doodle Pantz, the image and the attributes are customisable.
-Which means we can collaboarte to design you a sweet pair of $Pantz.
+Which means owner and artist can collaboarte to design a sweet pair of $Pantz.
 Each $Pantz token can be customised only once.
-Once you’ve got your $Pantz and you’re ready to customise it, send it over and we can begin the process!
-The initial size of the collection will be 60 items, with 5 $Pantz being released for minting at a time.
+Once you’ve got your regular $Pantz and you’re ready to customise it, send it over and we can begin the process!
+The size of the collection will only be 36 items.

 **There are 6 styles:** briefs, bikini, boxers, boyshorts, hipster, and trunks.
 You can see them below.

 {% include glider.html imgs=page.slider_images %}

 ### How It Works
-- [Mint](https://ttkb.me/doodlepantzmint) $Pantz for 14.95 $AVAX each, or find uncustomised ones on the secondary market.
 - When you’re ready, transfer your $Pantz NFT to <strong class="ellipsis-overflow">0x767dC13B7C297b214489d7324652830570A5A108</strong>
 - Get in touch with me, either on [Twitter](https://ttkb.me/twitter) or [Discord](https://discordapp.com/users/915986990971899974), and we’ll collaborate on your $Pantz customisation.
 - When it’s customised I’ll send it back to the wallet address it was sent from and lock the customisation ability to prevent any further changes.